|

 humans, Homo sapiens, will have disappeared, superceded by human cyborgs

 and super-intelligent machines.
+In our

 collective journey as humanity on this planet, we have clearly entered a totally